-Module: Proseminar (PS) related to cultural areas

-(Alternative: Proseminar: Literature Studies)

-Aim of the introdu

-- Background studies and current cultural and social topics of the cultural area of the chosen

-Romance languag

-8 Learning outcomes: - Broadening and deepening of the knowledge about the cultural area

-- Broadening of inte 1 0 0 cu

-Prerequisites:

-Required: Lecture Introducti uction to Literature and Media Studies of Romance

-Studies and/or lecture Introduction to Linguistics and Media Studies of

-Romance Studies

-Recommended: chosen foreign language on
+Knowledge of the chosen foreign language on a B2 level (Common Recommended:

 European Framework of Reference for Languages CEFR

 Courses Hours per week ECTS

 Seminar 2 6

 ECTS in total 6

 Form of assessment Presentation and written exam (max.
-90 minutes) or

-term paper (the form of assessment depends on the lecturers)
+90 minutes) or term paper (the form of assessment depends on the lecturers)

-Lecturer/Person in Lecturer/Person in charge French: Dr. C. Mary/ Italian: A. Volpe/ Spani Bielsa n: A. Volpe/ Spanish: C.
+Lecturer/Person in charge French: Dr. C. Mary/ Italian: A. Volpe/ Spanish: C. Bielsa

 Duration of module 1 semester

 Offering Fall semester and Spring semester

 Language German/ chosen Romance language

-D 6 1 4 Range of applicationMannheim Master in Management acmont
+Range of application Mannheim Master in Management

-Module: exercise class practical language level II Aim of the introd luction lecture: - Reception and d - Reception and discussion of written and audio-visual texts focusing on cultural area and current topics - Writing essays in the foreign language - For further detai ls: the comments of t he respective courses in the 'Studierendenportal' Learning outcom nes: - Improving foreig gn language competer nce - Broadening the knowledge of the cultural area Prerequisites: Required: Foreign language competence I and II in the chosen Romance language or proof of adequate language competence through placement tests Recommended: Knowledge of the chosen foreign language on a B2 level (Common European Framework of Reference for Languages CEFR) Courses Hours per week ECTS Exercise class 2 3 ECTC: $1 + 1$ ECTS in total 3 Form of assessme ent Written exams and oral exa ent Written exams and oral exa throughout the semester ams or exercises Form of assessme throughout the semester ams or exercises Form of assessme in charge throughout the semester French: Dr. C. Mary/ Italia ams or exercises Form of assessme Lecturer/Person in charge throughout the semester French: Dr. C. Mary/ Italia Bielsa ams or exercises n: A. Volpe/ Spanish: C. Form of assessme Lecturer/Person Duration of mod in charge throughout the semester French: Dr. C. Mary/ Italia Bielsa 1 semester ams or exercises n: A. Volpe/ Spanish: C. emester

-Module: Exercise e class: Practical La nguage Level III (economi ics - economic alignment)

-Aim of the introd luction lecture:
+Module: exercise class practical language level II

-- Reception and discussion of written and audio-visual texts focusing on economic and business topics

-- Writing essays in the foreign language on business topics

-- For further detai ls: the comments of t he respective courses in the 'student portal'
+- Reception and discussion of written and audio-visual texts focusing on cultural area and current topics - Writing essays in the foreign language - For further details: the comments of the respective courses in the 'Studierendenportal'

-Learning outcom nes:

-gn language competer

-- Broadening vocabulary of the chosen language
+- Improving foreign language competence - Broadening the knowledge of the cultural area

-Prerequisites:

 Required: Foreign language competence I and II in the chosen Romance language

-or proof of adequate language competence through placement tests

-Recommended:
+Recommended: Knowledge of the chosen foreign language on a B2 level (Common

+Recommended.
+Rhowledge of the chosen foleign language on a B2 level (Common

-European Framework of Reference for Languages CEFR
+European Framework of Reference for Languages CEFR)

 Courses Hours per week ECTS

 Exercise class 2 3

 ECTS in total 3

-Form of assessment Written and oral exams or exercises throughout the
+Form of assessment Written exams and oral exams or exercises

-semester
+throughout the semester

 Lecturer/Person in charge French: Dr. C. Mary/ Italian: A. Volpe/ Spanish: C.

 Bielsa

+Duration of module 1 semester

+Offering Fall semester and Spring semester

+Language Chosen Romance language

+Range of application Mannheim Master in Management

+Module: Exercise class: Practical Language Level III (economics - economic alignment)

+- Reception and discussion of written and audio-visual texts focusing on economic and business topics - Writing essays in the foreign language on business topics - For further details: the comments of the respective courses in the 'student portal'

+- Improving foreign language competence - Broadening vocabulary of the chosen language

+Required: Foreign language competence I and II in the chosen Romance language

+Recommended: Knowledge of the chosen foreign language on a B2 level (Common

+Rhowledge of the chosen foleign language on a B2 level (Common

+European Framework of Reference for Languages CEFR

+Courses Hours per week ECTS

+Exercise class 2 3

+ECTS in total 3

+Form of assessment Written and oral exams or exercises throughout the semester

+Lecturer/Person in charge French: Dr. C. Mary/ Italian: A. Volpe/ Spanish: C. Bielsa

-Duration of module1 semester
+Duration of module 1 semester

 Offering Fall semester and Spring semester

 Language Chosen Romance language

 Range of application Mannheim Master in Management